Domusgpt/minoots-timer-system/apps/control-plane/README.md

 ## Features
 - Validates timer definitions with Zod schemas and normalizes durations.
 - Persists timer metadata using a repository abstraction (currently an in-memory store).
-- Emits timer lifecycle commands to the horology kernel through a pluggable gateway.
+- Emits timer lifecycle commands to the horology kernel through a gRPC gateway.
 - Provides tenant-aware APIs suitable for multi-tenant and swarm workloads.

 ## Endpoints